UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 UConn Performance Insights

-- The Huskies outscore opponents by 14 points per game (scoring 78.7 points per game to rank 28th in college basketball while allowing 64.7 per contest to rank 38th in college basketball) and have a +505 scoring differential overall.
+- The Huskies average 78.7 points per game (28th in college basketball) while allowing 64.7 per outing (38th in college basketball).
+They have a +505 scoring differential overall and outscore opponents by 14 points per game.

 - UConn wins the rebound battle by 10.1 boards on average.
-It records 36.1 rebounds per game, which ranks 11th in college basketball, while its opponents pull down 26 per contest.
+It collects 36.1 rebounds per game, which ranks 11th in college basketball, while its opponents pull down 26 per outing.

-- UConn hits 9.1 three-pointers per game (30th in college basketball) while shooting 36.4% from beyond the arc (62nd in college basketball).
-It is making 4.1 more threes per outing than its opponents, who drain 5 per game while shooting 30.3%.
+- UConn knocks down 4.1 more threes per contest than the opposition, 9.1 (30th in college basketball) compared to its opponents' 5.

 Gonzaga Performance Insights

-- The Bulldogs have a +500 scoring differential, topping opponents by 13.9 points per game.
-They're putting up 87 points per game, first in college basketball, and are allowing 73.1 per contest to rank 268th in college basketball.
+- The Bulldogs' +500 scoring differential (outscoring opponents by 13.9 points per game) is a result of putting up 87 points per game (first in college basketball) while allowing 73.1 per outing (268th in college basketball).

-- Gonzaga pulls down 34.3 rebounds per game (44th in college basketball) while allowing 28.2 per contest to opponents.
-It outrebounds opponents by 6.1 boards per game.
+- Gonzaga wins the rebound battle by an average of 6.1 boards.
+It grabs 34.3 rebounds per game (44th in college basketball) compared to its opponents' 28.2.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.